-Mr. Maw, age 53, served as executive vice president and CFO of Starbucks Coffee Company ("Starbucks") from February 2014 until his retirement in November 2018.
+Mr. Maw, age 54, served as executive vice president and CFO of Starbucks Coffee Company ("Starbucks") from February 2014 until his retirement in November 2018.
 He was responsible for that company's Global Finance organization.
 Prior to that, he served as senior vice president of Corporate Finance of Starbucks where he was responsible for corporate finance, including accounting, tax and treasury.
 Mr. Maw also had oversight of all financial and securities-related regulatory filings.
 He joined Starbucks as global controller in 2011.
 Prior to joining Starbucks, Mr. Maw served as CFO of SeaBright Insurance Company from 2010 to 2011.
 From 2008 to February 2010 he served as CFO of the Consumer Banking division of JPMorgan Chase & Co., having held a similar position at Washington Mutual Bank ("WaMu").
 He was responsible for all finance and accounting functions for the retail branch networks of those banks.
 From 1994 to 2003, he served in various finance leadership positions at General Electric Company, including serving as CFO of GE Insurance Holdings, Inc. in London.

 Mr. Maw graduated from Gonzaga University with a B.A. in Accounting.
-He currently serves on the Board of Trustees for Gonzaga University and is a board member of Chipotle Mexican Grill, Inc., Root, Inc., an insurance company and Alcon, Inc., a Swiss medical company specializing in eye care products.
-He also serves as audit committee chair for both Alcon and Chipotle.
+He currently serves on the Board of Trustees for Gonzaga University, as well as the Board of Directors for Root, Inc., an insurance company, and Alcon, Inc. a Swiss medical company specializing in eye care products.
+He is also the lead independent director of Chipotle Mexican Grill, Inc., and serves as audit committee chair for both Alcon and Chipotle.

-Mr. Morris, age 63, has been Chairman of the Company since January 2008.
+Mr. Morris, age 64, has been Chairman of the Company since January 2008.
 From January 2008 to October 1, 2019, he also served as the Company's CEO.
 From January 2008 to January 2018 he served as the Company's President.
 From May 2006 to December 2007, he served as the Company's President and Chief Operating Officer ("COO").
 Mr. Morris was hired by the Company in 1981 and his experience includes management positions in construction and customer service and general manager of the Company's Oregon utility business.
 He was elected as a vice president in November 2000 and in February 2002 he was elected as a senior vice president.

 He is a graduate of Gonzaga University and received his master's degree from Gonzaga University in organizational leadership.
 He also attended the Stanford Business School Financial Management Program and the Kidder Peabody School of Financial Management.
 Mr. Morris serves on the boards of McKinstry Co. and California Water Service.
-He is also on the Board of Trustees of Gonzaga University.
+He is a Trustee Emeritus of Gonzaga University.
+He recently joined the Board of Iron Horse Acquisitions, a diversity media and entertainment SPAC company.
 He has served on a number of Spokane nonprofit and economic development Boards.
 Mr. Morris has extensive utility experience having spent his entire career in the industry.
 He brings to the Board a deep knowledge and understanding of the Company and its subsidiaries, having served in a number of management capacities throughout the Company, including president of Utility Operations, managing the Company's Oregon gas operations, customer service, and construction areas and CEO of the Company's subsidiary, Ecova.
 He has experience leading a number of economic development and business association boards.